VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Discussion

 \section{Discussion}

-\textbf{Limitation.} Our generator training requires semantic maps.
-We predict them for FFHQ without observing any degradation, due to the good semantic segmentation performance. \\ \textbf{Ethics considerations.} Although our anonymization is for privacy-preserving image dissemination, it may be used maliciously, for instance, to remove a person without consent.
+\textbf{Limitations.} Our generator training requires semantic maps.
+We predict them for FFHQ images without noting any subsequent degradation, due to the good performance of the semantic segmentation model.
+The final resolution of $512\times 512$ can be deemed low for clinical use.
+Training larger models would require even more GPU resources, so we believe using off-the-shelf super-resolution models to upscale synthesized images is a promising direction. \\ \textbf{Ethics considerations.} Although our anonymization is for privacy-preserving image dissemination, it may be used maliciously, for instance, to remove a person without consent.
 Also, training data may contain underlying distribution biases.
 For fairness, data could be balanced accordingly or results re-sampled.
-Lastly, for clinical anonymization, if a third party knows that an image was anonymized and knows which semantic component was preserved, they could try to re-identify the protected person by reverse searching this component.
-In practice, reverse searching the internet based on only one semantic component is neither readily feasible nor likely to yield reliable results, particularly as the clinical input image is kept offline and/or under restricted access.
+For clinical anonymization, if a malicious third party knows that an image was anonymized and even knows which semantic component was preserved, they could try to re-identify the protected person by reverse searching this component.
+In practice however, reverse searching the internet based on only one semantic component is neither readily feasible nor likely to yield reliable results, particularly as the clinical input image is kept offline or under restricted access.
+This risk, however, is inherent in our clinical image anonymization task and must be addressed through such existing laws and methods that restrict access and dissemination of clinical data, except authorized professionals.
+It is also important to note that different images might have their exceptional features and different semantic regions might exacerbate such existing risks.
+This applies to subjects with identifying features on skin (such as tattoos) or facial jewelry.
+Similarly, the risk of reidentification would increase if the subject was a public figure.